Grieving mother says son’s benefit held by family acquaintance was a sham

 There was one benefit though, the Drew Morgan and Family Benefit, that collected money with a 50/50 raffle, a silent auction, and a bike ride.

 "People gave things that we know.
 They donated gifts and items to this auction.
-We tried to get family and friends down to support it people did."
+We tried to get family and friends down to support it."

 That fundraiser was set up by Gordie Morrow, a friend of Drew's girlfriend.
 Morrow told the family he raised more than $4,200 that day.
 The family says they never saw a penny of it.